cyeunghl/clarenceyeung.github.io/README.md

 ## DNA Helix Animation

 The DNA helix renders inside a fixed, semi-transparent canvas anchored to the lower-right corner of the viewport.
-Scroll direction adjusts the helix rotation: downward scroll moves it clockwise, upward scroll reverses the spin.
+Scroll position gently rotates the helix for added depth.
 Customize the geometry by editing the "DNA Helix" block near the bottom of the inline script.

 ## Deployment